Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/refer.md

 # SIP:REFER

-The `sip:refer` command is used to transfer a call and disconnect.
+The `sip:refer` command is used to transfer a call and disconnect it.

-It will send a SIP `REFER` to the far end carrier/SIP trunk or SIP phone, which must support the `REFER` for the transfer to be completed successfully.
-After the sip:refer completes successfully, the call leg will have left the VG platform.
+This command sends a `REFER` message to the carrier (SIP trunk) or SIP phone.
+For the transfer to be successful, the carrier or SIP phone needs to support the `REFER` message.
+Once the `sip:refer` is successfully completed, the call will be transferred and disconnected from Voice Gateway.

 ```json
 {